 Community Comments- Q. How much money has the KGCA now loaned to the Athletic Club?
 A. No additional loans have been approved/made to the AC since the April Board meeting.
 AC members have donated money for expenses.
 Q- When was the last Reserve Study done, was it shared with the owners and is KGCA complying with WA state law requirements for Reserve studies.
 A. Reserve Studies were done in 2013 and 2019 and were posted on the community website.
 The Board will consult with KGCA’s attorney to determine what is required by WA state and will then consider action to take moving forward.
 Q.- Is there a detailed plan showing estimated replacement and maintenance costs?
 A.- Yes, it was discussed in detail at April’s Board Meeting.
 Q.- What is the Board’s position on the STR regulations for Chelan county?
 A.- The Board will not take a position until the regulations are finalized.
 Q.- Can the Board hire an arborist to assess the health of our inner tree stands and can we consider more eco- friendly golf carts?
 A.- Yes to both questions.

-Adjurnment- A motion to adjourn was made by Mark, seconded by Richard, and unaimously passed.
-The meeting adjorned at 10.53 a.m.
+Adjournment- A motion to adjourn was made by Mark, seconded by Richard, and unanimously passed.
+The meeting adjourned at 10.53 a.m.

 Respectfully Submitted,